active-group/active-clojure/README.md

                     label))
 ```

-`make-validator` returns a function that checks if the value is valid
+`make-validator` returns a function that checks if the candidate is
-and returns either a `ValidationSuccess` or a `ValidationFailure`.
+valid and returns either a `ValidationSuccess` or a
-This can then be combined with other validators to create a validated
+`ValidationFailure`.
+This can then be combined with other validators
-constructor for `Config`:
+to create a validated constructor for `Config`:

 ```clojure
 (defn create-config